Funding a Cook Islands Trust with LLC Interests

 The assignment document transfers the grantor’s economic and governance rights in the LLC to the trustee.
 It should identify the LLC, the percentage interest being transferred, the effective date, and the parties.
 The amended operating agreement then reflects the trustee as the new member, updates the membership register, and confirms the management structure going forward.
 If the grantor will continue serving as manager (which is typical during non-duress periods), the operating agreement should expressly authorize this arrangement and define the circumstances under which management transitions to the trustee.

 State-level formalities vary.
 Some states require updated articles of organization or annual reports reflecting the change in membership.
-Florida, for example, requires LLCs to list members or managers in their annual report filed with the Division of Corporations.
 Whether to list the trustee by name or use a more general designation depends on the privacy objectives of the structure and the state’s specific requirements.

 Domestic LLCs vs. Offshore LLCs

-The LLC whose interests transfer to the Cook Islands trust can be either a domestic entity (formed in a U.S. state) or an offshore entity (typically formed in the Cook Islands or Nevis).
+A Cook Islands trust can hold membership interests in a domestic LLC (formed in a U.S. state) or an offshore LLC (typically formed in the Cook Islands or Nevis).
 The choice affects both the protection analysis and the administrative requirements.

 A domestic LLC is simpler to form, cheaper to maintain, and familiar to the grantor’s existing professional advisors.
 It works well when the primary protective layer is the Cook Islands trust itself, with the LLC serving mainly as a management vehicle and privacy wrapper.
-Florida and Wyoming LLCs are common choices because of their favorable charging order statutes and low administrative costs.
+Wyoming and Florida LLCs are common choices because of their favorable charging order statutes and low administrative costs.

-An offshore LLC adds a second jurisdictional layer.
-A Cook Islands LLC owned by a Cook Islands trust means that both the entity holding the assets and the trust holding the entity are governed by Cook Islands law.
-A creditor must navigate Cook Islands trust law to reach the LLC interest and then Cook Islands LLC law to pursue remedies against the company.
+A Cook Islands LLC adds a second jurisdictional layer.
+Both the entity holding the assets and the trust holding the entity are governed by Cook Islands law.
+A creditor must work through Cook Islands trust law to reach the LLC interest and then Cook Islands LLC law to pursue remedies against the company.

-For most settlors, a domestic LLC owned by the Cook Islands trust provides sufficient protection at lower cost.
-The offshore LLC makes sense when the creditor exposure is particularly severe, the asset values justify the additional expense, or the settlor wants to eliminate any argument that a U.S. court could exercise jurisdiction over the LLC itself.
-The decision should be made during the planning phase with U.S. counsel, not during funding.
+For most people, a domestic LLC owned by the Cook Islands trust provides sufficient protection at lower cost.
+The offshore LLC makes sense when the creditor exposure is particularly severe, the asset values justify the additional expense, or the person wants to eliminate any argument that a U.S. court could exercise jurisdiction over the LLC itself.
+This decision should be made during the planning phase with U.S. counsel, not during funding.

 Tax Treatment of LLC Interest Transfers

 The LLC itself continues filing the same way it did before the transfer.
-A single-member LLC that was previously disregarded for tax purposes remains disregarded after the transfer to a grantor trust, because the IRS looks through the trust to the grantor.
+A single-member LLC previously disregarded remains disregarded after the transfer, because the IRS looks through the grantor trust to the grantor.
 A multi-member LLC taxed as a partnership continues filing Form 1065, with the trust (and by extension the grantor) reported as a partner on Schedule K-1.

 The transfer must be reported on Form 3520 in the year it occurs.
 The value of the LLC interest at the time of transfer must be determined, which may require a formal appraisal if the LLC holds illiquid assets like real estate or closely held business interests.
 For LLCs holding publicly traded securities or cash, the valuation is straightforward.

 Management structure.
 The operating agreement should designate who manages the LLC during normal operations and what triggers a transition to trustee management.
 Most agreements provide that the grantor serves as manager with full authority over day-to-day affairs.
-Management shifts to the trustee (or a trustee-appointed manager) upon a defined duress event, such as the entry of a judgment or the issuance of a court order directed at the grantor or the trust.
+Management shifts to the trustee (or a trustee-appointed manager) when a defined duress event occurs—a judgment entered against the grantor, or a court order directed at the trust.

 Transfer restrictions.
 The agreement should prevent the grantor from unilaterally reassigning the LLC interest back to themselves without trustee consent.
 If the grantor can reclaim the LLC interest at will, a court may conclude that the trust’s ownership is illusory and that the grantor retains effective control over the assets.
-The operating agreement should require trustee approval for any transfer of membership interests, reinforcing the trustee’s independent authority over the trust’s property.
+The operating agreement should require trustee approval for any transfer of membership interests.

 Distribution provisions.
 The manager or trustee should have discretion over when and how much to distribute, rather than mandating automatic distributions that a creditor could intercept through a charging order.
 Discretionary distribution language strengthens the charging order defense by ensuring that a creditor holding a charging order receives nothing unless the manager or trustee affirmatively decides to make a distribution.

 Anti-assignment provisions.
 These prevent creditors from acquiring membership interests through judicial proceedings.
-While the enforceability of anti-assignment provisions varies by jurisdiction, they add another obstacle a creditor must overcome and signal to courts that the LLC was structured with legitimate governance purposes in mind.
+Enforceability of anti-assignment provisions varies by jurisdiction, but they add another obstacle a creditor must overcome and signal to courts that the LLC was structured with legitimate governance purposes.

 Coordinating with Other Funding Steps